Facegrinder/translation-test/frontend/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+## i18n workflow

+This project pulls translations from the Go backend and generates TypeScript-typed resources for i18next.

+- Pull translations (writes JSON files to `src/locales/{lng}/{ns}.json`):
+  - `npm run i18n:pull`
+- Generate TypeScript `Resources` interface from the JSON files:
+  - `npm run i18n:types`

+The app uses `i18next-http-backend` during runtime, so you can either rely on live backend fetching or use the pulled files for type inference and offline inspection.
+The default namespace is `common`.

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules: